afnom/missing-semester/_2025/latex.md

 The first part (between `\documentclass{}` and `\begin{document}`) is the preamble which allows us to define the document configuration (and like many programming languages) include any external packages we use in the document.

 Everything between `\begin{document}` and `\end{document}` is the content which will be rendered.

+Like in other languages, we can add comments to our code by using the `%` symbol - anything after this symbol on a given line will not be rendered.

 ## Document classes
 ---